-Pest control.
 Pests become active in May.
 Begin scouting the garden for pests and take appropriate action.
 Aphids will reappear this month.
 Knock them off plants with a stream of water.
 Protect tender shoots from cutworms with paper collars around newly set seedlings.
 Control slugs and snails by placing sandpaper collars around seedlings.
 Place loosely rolled wet newspaper “traps” around the garden to collect snails, slugs, and earwigs during the day; these pests seek a cool, moist place to hide during the day.
 Read more: Organic Pest Control

-Watering.
 Watering new sowings and seedlings is very important.
 A check to growth can be disastrous to crops grown from seed.
 Normal growth depends upon an even supply of water.
 Check the garden daily to make sure the soil stays evenly moist.
 Put your finger in the soil, if it comes away just moist, the watering is good.
 If your finger comes away from the soil dry, water.
 Read more: Critical Times to Water Vegetables

 Warm Region Vegetable Garden Checklist for May: